plaenen/code-sample/README.md

 And example could be the segmentationReductionCalculator which could be extract as a micro-service when the logic would become more complex.

-• Object oriented programming approach, provide a high level UML class diagram of all the key classes in your solution.
-This can either be on paper or using a CASE tool
-• Unit tests to achieve good code coverage, good use of Mocking
-• Code to be generic and simple
-• Leverage today's best coding practices
-• Clear README.md that explains how the code and the test can be run and how the coverage reports can be generated

 ## Installation & Usage